PlutoCoders/assignment2Portfolio/readme.md

 # Welcome to my Portfolio Assignment for Week 2!

-Link to Project Page: here
+Link to Project Page: <a href= "https://plutocoders.github.io/assignment2Portfolio/"> Pages Link Here </a>

 The repo is setup so that assets such as css styling and images are inside the Assets folder.
 Inside the Assets folder is the css folder, which contains the reset.css and style.css, as well as the Images Folder.